gabrielsunhyuck/object-tracking-usbcam/README.md

 - You should modify the information of **"camera name"**, **"frame_id"**
 ---
 #### Step 3.
-- You can grant permission to the camera port with the command below.
--    sudo chmod 777 /dev/video*
+- You can grant permission to the camera port with the command "sudo chmod 777". sudo chmod 777 /dev/video*